Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The molecule `f` carries a value of type `Int`; the reply value is of type `String`.

 Sending a reply value is a special action available only with blocking molecules.
-The "replying" action is non-blocking within the reaction body.
+The “replying” action is non-blocking within the reaction body.
 Example syntax for the reply action within a reaction body:

 ```scala